MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 Download the new versions of the AKS base Ubuntu Image and AKS engine.

-As explained in the AKS engine for Azure Stack Hub documentation, deploying a Kubernetes cluster requires two main components:
+As explained in the documentation for AKS engine on Azure Stack Hub, deploying a Kubernetes cluster requires two main components:
 - The aks-engine binary
 - AKS Base Ubuntu 16.04-LTS Image Distro